-As anyone who has gardened in Portland for very long at all can attest, Novembers in our corner of the Pacific Northwest can be wild: Overnight temperatures dip, the wind blows, and the rains come more frequently.
+As anyone who has gardened in Portland for very long at all can attest, Novembers in our corner of the Pacific Northwest come with some interesting weather: Overnight temperatures dip, the wind blows, and the rains come more frequently.
 But these variable conditions bring about their own moments of beauty.
-Those same cold nights trigger the leaves to turn all manner of glorious colors, blanketing our landscapes with the change of seasons.
-And after the dry conditions of summer, November rain showers are truly restorative, providing much-needed soil moisture to trees and shrubs long stressed by drought and record heat.
+Cold nights trigger the leaves to turn all manner of glorious colors, blanketing our landscapes with the change of seasons.
+And after the dry conditions of summer, November rain showers are truly restorative, providing much-needed soil moisture to plants across the landscape.
 So this month, we're giving thanks for the change of seasons by donning our rain clothes and simply enjoying whatever Mother Nature throws at us.
 Why not join us?
 This refreshing fall weather is perfect for mind-clearing walks and gathering ourselves before the winter ahead.

 When we hear November, we think of mulch.
-This time of year, there is an abundance of fallen leaves just waiting to be collected for use as mulch around your winter root crops and on resting vegetable beds.
-This natural leaf mulch also has the added benefit of providing cover for beneficial ground dwellers like earthworms and ground beetles.
-If you haven’t spread compost on your landscape beds yet, adding it now will still benefit your plants by helping to deter weeds and adding nutrients that winter rains will help distribute through the soil.
-It can also help to protect your plants' roots from freezing temperatures.
-With that said, it's important to take care not to mulch too close to the crown or center stem of your plants, as this can suffocate them.
+This time of year, there is an abundance of fallen leaves just waiting to be collected for use as mulch around our perennials, winter root crops, and resting vegetable beds.
+This natural leaf mulch can help to protect your plants' roots from freezing temperatures, and has the added benefit of providing cover for beneficial ground dwellers like earthworms and ground beetles.
+With that said, it's important to take care not to mulch too close to the crown or center stem of your plants to allow for good air circulation.
+Similarly, if you haven’t spread compost on your landscape beds yet, adding it now will benefit your plants by helping to deter weeds and adding nutrients that winter rains will help distribute through the soil.

 Here in Portland, November often brings our first frost — on average, around Thanksgiving — so citrus and other tender plants enjoying outdoor living need to be protected from cold damage with frost cloth or cloches.
 Similarly, potted tender plants will need to be transitioned indoors as temperatures fall.

 If temperatures below freezing are in the forecast, it's a good idea to do a quick check to make sure your garden is ready for the cold weather.
 Make sure your water spigot is protected from freezing temperatures, and winterize your fountains by draining them and removing any internal components like lights or pumps that could be damaged by the freeze and thaw.
-It is also good idea to cover them with a breathable, water-resistant cover that is pulled taut so that rain and snow cannot pool and cause damage.
-In our climate, this is generally sufficient, but in colder zones that stay below freezing for longer periods, it is best to move them to a dry place like a garage for extra protection.
+It is also good idea to cover them with a breathable, water-resistant cover that is pulled taut so that rain and snow can't pool inside, causing damage.
+In our climate, this is generally sufficient, but in colder zones that stay below freezing for longer periods, it is best to relocate your fountains to a dry place like a garage during the winter for extra protection.

-There's also still time to prune back any out-of-bloom perennials you may wish to clean up in your beds, but many can be left up to provide food and habitat for wildlife, including birds and beneficial insects.
+There's also still time to prune back any out-of-bloom perennials you may wish to clean up in your beds, but many can simply be left in place — as with the leaves we mentioned earlier — to provide food and habitat for wildlife, including birds and beneficial insects.
 We would encourage you to give this a try!
 If you choose to leave dormant ornamental grasses standing, these can also help provide depth to your garden well through the winter months.
 While you're in cleanup mode, though, you might consider performing some light pruning on trees and roses to remove crossing or “wild hair” branches that could whip around in the wind and cause damage to the plant.

 There is still plenty to harvest in your vegetable garden in November.
 Parsley, kale, squash, and Brussels sprouts are just a few of the fresh items ready to grace your table this month.
 As previously mentioned, if you are growing root veggies like carrots, parsnips, radishes, or turnips, these would benefit greatly from either mulch or row covers to help protect them from frost.